hugeroc/SCM/README.md

 # SCM (spatial charge mapping,viscosity)
 author:zhangpeng@CADD

-calculate viscosity of Fv.
+this scripts calculate the viscosity of Fv based on structure and charge.

-structure and charge based
+structure may from PDB or Igfold or any homology modeling

 package required:mdtraj,pytraj,numpy